ConnerWit/ConnerWit/README.md

 ## Experience
-Through meaningful internships at tech directed companies such as Brainhive BV and De Websmid BV I have learned to grasp and hone my skills for web-development, backend development, system programming and (partially) cloud management.
+Through meaningful internships at tech directed companies such as Brainhive BV and De Websmid BV I have learned to grasp and hone my skills for problem solving, web-development,backend development, system programming and (partially) cloud management.
 Looking forward to new experiences to learn more skills, improve current ones and get more productive to finish more work in less time.